bramkouwen/Kouwen_A_FIP/README.md

 Abram Kouwen  (bramkouwen), Mariia Shevchenko   (myselfmarish)

 ## Description
 In this project we refresh the Squeezit juice brand by creating an updated branding and promotion.
-Everything from packaging, logo, and product, everything got updated.
+Everything from packaging, logo, and product gets updated.

 ## Built With